-Subject: PE Year Group: 3/4 Area of learning: Boot Camp Links to previous work/Remember when e importance of, and reason for, warming up. the body (Link to health).
-Term Year 3/4 Key Skills to be t aught Spring 2023 What the children should know at the end of this series of lessons Experience some of the changes that occur during exercise.
+Subject: PE Year Group: Year 3/4 Area of learning: Boot Camp (Year A) Links to previous work/Remem ber when Know the importance of, and reason for, warming up.
+Parts of the body (link to health).
+Term Key Skills to be taught Spring 1 2025 What the children should know at the end of this series of lessons Experience some of the changes that occur during exercise.
 Raise heart rate.
 Develop agility and co-ordination.
 Perform simple patterns of movement.
 Learn new moves and perform them with good technique and balance.
+To demonstrate the correct technique for activities